nauhpc/jobstats/README.md

 # Jobstats

 ## Overview
-Provides a tookit of scripts to easily view and pipe data on a user or account's resource usage data from Slurm's `sacct` tool.
+Provides a toolkit of scripts to easily view and pipe data on a user or account's resource usage data from Slurm's `sacct` tool.

 ## Installation